PerugiaOverNetDAQ/msdintf/README.md

 ---
 Once a trigger occurs, the sequencer shall perform the following steps:

-1. **Assert the hold line** of the FEs
+1. **Assert the hold** line of the FEs
-	- The hold signal shall be asserted at a settable time after the trigger
 2. **Forward the clock** to the FEs and to the ADCs
 	- The FEs will shift their analog output into the ADCs
 3. **Collect the digital output** from the ADCs
 4. ADCs and FEs should have **synchronous clocks**
 	1. Variable frequency, settable by two registers
-	2. FEs should have a clock divider greater than ADCs by a factor 18 at least
+	2. FEs should have a clock divider greater than ADCs by a factor 18, at least
 5. The clock of the FE shall have a duty-cycle lower than 50%, in order to avoid ringing at the sampling

 ---